MarcioFCMartins/hex-panel/README.md

-I will not go too in depth into this section, but will instead refer you to the [red blob games post](https://www.redblobgames.com/grids/hexagons/) I used to create the functions I will use.
+I will not go too in depth into this section, but will instead refer you to the [red blob games post](https://www.redblobgames.com/grids/hexagons/) that I used to understand the coordinate system for a hexagonal grid.
 It’s a great post, and I highly recommend it.

 If you wish to see the code, you can find it in the `generator.R` file.

-I want the hexagon panel grids to be automatically generated.
-I will create a matrix of 0s and 1s.
-Then, I will use this matrix to draw the hexagons (0 = white hexagon; 1 = green hexagon).

 ### 2.2 Coloring probability matrix